 “I was clear enough with my music preferences” added Seb, “so I think this conversation is pointless.”

 “You know what is pointless?
 It’s pointless not letting the others enjoy something they might end up liking or that already like.
-It’s pointless keeping interrupting the activity because of your own discomfort.
+It’s pointless interrupting the activity over and over again because of your own discomfort.
 It’s pointless because at the end you lose more than I.

 “I fully respect other people’s opinions, likes and all of that, so I ask you to do the same.
 Not for me, but for you.
 Otherwise…”